-Quick question: What is your definition of an “emergency,” as it pertains to eating outside of three Whole30 meals a day? – Michelle A, Cuyahoga Falls, OH
+Quick question: What is your definition of an “emergency food,” as it pertains to eating outside of your usual three or four Whole30 meals a day? – Michelle A, Cuyahoga Falls, OH

 We use the term “emergency food” figuratively, to describe unexpected situations in which you may find yourself needing sustenance without an easy Whole30-compatible meal in sight.
 Often we couple the term with “on-the-go,” to describe situations in which you need to eat but can’t stop to cook a Whole30 meal, and that’s how most people think about it.
 However, you can (and often do!) have “emergencies” without ever leaving the house, which I suspect many of us are experiencing now in the time of COVID.

-Some emergency or on-the-go food situations you might experience during your Whole30 include:
+Some on-the-go food situations you might experience during your Whole30 include:

 - Stuck late at the office